 8.8 The offence of money laundering, and the duty to report under the Proceeds of Crime Act, apply in relation to the proceeds of any criminal conduct, wherever carried out, that would constitute an offence if it took place in Bermuda.
 This broad scope excludes offences which the institution, staff member or Reporting Officer knows, or believes on reasonable grounds, to have been committed in a country or territory other than Bermuda and not to be unlawful under the criminal law then applying in the country or territory concerned.

-- 8.9 The duty to report under ATFA applies in relation to any terrorist financing offence under Sections 5-8 of that Act, that would have been an offence under these sections of the Act had it occurred in Bermuda. - 8.10 The requirement to report knowledge or suspicion or having reasonable grounds for suspicion of money laundering or terrorist financing also applies where a Bermuda company or Bermuda partnership conducts business outside Bermuda.
-Where business is conducted outside Bermuda, for example through an office in another jurisdiction, through business trips to another jurisdiction, or where functions are outsourced to another jurisdiction, or where functions are outsourced to another jurisdiction and knowledge or suspicion or reasonable grounds for suspicion of money laundering or terrorist funding arises in respect of that non-Bermuda business, a report must be made to the FIA in the same way as for business conducted in Bermuda.
-Under the AML/ATF Regulations, where a firm conducts business pertaining to the specified activities in Section 49(5) of the Proceeds of Crime Act in Bermuda, but outsources aspects of its activities to another jurisdiction, whether to a group entity or to a third party, its money laundering and terrorist financing reporting procedures must also cover those outsourced activities. - 8.11 It is likely that there will also be a requirement to report the knowledge or suspicion of money laundering or terrorist financing to an overseas financial intelligence unit to avoid the commission of an offence in that jurisdiction.
-This is known as a dual reporting requirement.
+The duty to report under the ATFA applies in relation to any terrorist financing offence, under Sections 5 - 8 of that Act, that would have been an offence under these sections of the Act had it occurred in Bermuda.

+8.9 The requirement to report knowledge or suspicion or having reasonable grounds for suspicion of money laundering or terrorist financing also applies where a Bermuda company or Bermuda partnership conducts business outside Bermuda.
+Where business is conducted outside Bermuda, for example through an office in another jurisdiction, through business trips to another jurisdiction, or where functions are outsourced to another jurisdiction or where functions are outsourced to another jurisdiction or reasonable grounds for suspicion of money laundering or terrorist funding arises in respect of that non-Bermuda business, a report must be made to the FIA in the same way as for business pertaining to the specified activities in Section 49(5) of the Proceeds of Crime Act in Bermuda, but outsources aspects of its activities to another jurisdiction, whether to a group entity or to a third party, its money laundering and terrorist financing reporting procedures must also cover those outsourced activities.

+8.10 It is likely that there will also be a requirement to report the knowledge or suspicion of money laundering or terrorist financing to an overseas financial intelligence unit to avoid the commission of an offence in that jurisdiction.
+This is known as a dual report requirement.